For those with Epidermolysis Bullosa (EB), the eyes are an area that are prone to having issues.

 - Is research for EB related eye problems moving forward?

-Dr. Chen is a pediatric ophthalmologist who has been caring for children with EB for the past 10 years.
+Dr. Chen is a pediatric ophthalmologist who has been caring for children with Epidermolysis Bullosa (EB) for the past 10 years.
 Her interest in research began when she learned that patients with severe eye disease had limited treatment options.
-In 2015, she initiated scientific investigation of mice with DEB to discover how absence of collagen VII affects the eyes.
+In 2015, she initiated scientific investigation of mice with Dystrophic EB to discover how absence of collagen VII affects the eyes.
 This led to collaboration with Stanford University to test human collagen VII eye drops.
-She most recently conducted a national survey to understand how much eye problems impact patients and families.
+She most recently conducted a national survey to understand how much eye problems impact patients and families with Epidermolysis Bullosa (EB).
 Her ultimate goal is to develop safe and effective therapies for EB.

-Click below to view the entire set of slides from her 2018 DCC presentation, “Eye Care for EB Patients.”
+Click below to view the entire set of slides from her 2018 DCC presentation, “Eye Care for Epidermolysis Bullosa Patients.”